Joseph Fasano

 Fasano's poems have appeared in the Yale Review, the Southern Review, FIELD, Tin House, Boston Review, Measure, Passages North, the American Literary Review, and other publications.

 In 2011, Fasano's first book, Fugue for Other Hands, won the Cider Press Review Book Award.
 It was nominated for the Kate Tufts Poetry Award and the Poets' Prize, "awarded annually for the best book of verse published by a living American poet two years prior to the award."
 His second collection of poems, Inheritance, was released in May 2014.
 In 2015, Fasano published Vincent, a book-length poem based very loosely on the 2008 killing of Tim McLean by Vince Li on a Greyhound Bus near Portage la Prairie, Manitoba, on the Trans Canada Highway.
 His fourth collection of poems, The Crossing, was released in 2018.
+Upon the publication of The Last Song of the World (BOA Editions 2024), The Massachusetts Review wrote, "Fasano is a poet of fatherhood, intimacy, friendship, love, and so much more, which is to say, he is a poet for the living, for life."

 Fasano's first novel, The Dark Heart of Every Wild Thing, was published in 2020 to critical acclaim.
 His second novel, The Swallows of Lunetto, became a viral social media sensation during his 2023 European book tour, covered by the BBC, the Evening Standard, The Independent, and other media.

 In 2013, the literary magazine Polutona released a selection of his poems in Russian translation.